jmaher02/jmaher02/README.md

 ![Coverart](coverart.gif)

 ## About Me
-I'm a programming enthusiast whose spread their self-taught wings to a Graduate Emphasis in CS!
-I'm excited to learn about the ethics and impacts of computing software and algorithms.
-Most of my work here is for hobby purposes.
+I'm a programming enthusiast who has spread her self-taught wings to a Graduate Emphasis in CS!
+I'm excited to learn about the ethics and impacts of computing software as I dive deeper into algorithms.
+Most of my work here is for hobby or educational purposes.

 ## What I Love
 Just a little about who I am and how I lose track of time.